dealzforest/meetingcost/README.md

 ### Debug Console Logs

-The app should now work without console errors.
-If you see WebSocket connection issues, ensure the WebSocket server is running on port 3001.
+The app should work without console errors.
+If you see API connection issues:
+1. Ensure Azure Functions backend is running on port 7071
+2. Check that all three functions are loaded: `joinMeeting`, `updateRate`, `getMeetingData`
+3. Verify frontend can reach `http://localhost:7071/api`

 ## API Reference